deeplearning4j/deeplearning4j/programmingguide/dl4j_examplesexplained.md

 # DeepLearning4j Examples Explained

 The example files are located at: https://github.com/deeplearning4j/dl4j-examples.

-A generic pom.xml file is located here.
+Note that the DeepLearning4J project uses and recommends Maven for dependency management.
+Maven uses pom.xml files for configuration.
+Note that the examples make use of a two level pom.xml structure, one pom.xml file in the main directory and another one in the base directory.

 Files that require editing for each specific training scenario.
 * pom.xml